Josh-Broomfield/auction-challenge/README.md

 # Auction Coding Challenge

 My solution to the sortable coding challenge.
 Uses .NET Framework 4.6.2 and NUnit for mono compatibility.
-See above for running unit tests.